-- Dissolve the gelatin in a small bowl with the water.
-Allow to sit a few minutes until thickened.
-Then microwave about 10 seconds until it turns back to liquid.
+- In a small bowl, dissolve the gelatin in the water.
+Let sit a few minutes until thickened.
+Microwave about 10 seconds, or until it turns back to liquid.

-- Pour the cream, sugar and vanilla into the chilled bowl.
-Beat on low until the ingredients are mixed together, then beat on high until a soft peak forms (about 1 minutes).
-Then slowly mix in the liquid gelatin while the beaters are on.
-Beat until a soft peak forms or it reaches the texture of cool whip.
+- In the chilled bowl, add the cream, sugar, and vanilla.
+Using an electric mixer fitted with chilled beaters, beat on low until combined.
+Beat on high 1 minute, or until soft peaks form.
+Slowly mix in the liquid gelatin while the beaters are on.
+Beat until soft peaks forms or it reaches the texture of cool whip.

-- Refrigerate until ready to use.
+- Chill until ready to use.
 It will stay stable for 24 hours.
 Replace in any recipe using cool whip, cup for cup.